 - There are other costs to factor in, too; the cost of renovations, the cost of moving, and the cost of buying new furniture.
 These costs can appear small compared to the other hefty costs mentioned above, but they can really add up.

-While buying a residential property in Hong Kong can turn out to a great investment, you do need to be mindful of the costs involved.
+While buying a residential property in Hong Kong might turn out to be a great investment, you do need to be mindful of the costs involved.
 In addition to paying your monthly mortgage, you can also expect to have to pay the following:

 - Management fees: if your apartment comes with facilities, you can expect these to be quite high.
 Even for apartments with no facilities, you can still expect monthly management fees of at least a few thousand Hong Kong dollars.

-- Government rent: this fee is approximately 3% of the property’s rateable value and needs to be paid annually.
+- Government rent: this fee is approximately 3% of the property’s rateable value and must be paid annually.
 The cost of the is based on the lease of the Government land on which the premises stand.
+This fee won’t be applicable to all properties.

 - Home contents & fire insurance: your lending bank might require you to purchase these.
 Don’t forget to do some research to find the best insurance rates.